 “A brilliant reading of a durable icon…The writing sparkles with wit and insight, a delight to read.
 Set in Stone is simply exemplary in every regard.”

 I’m an historian of American vernacular culture, which is a fancy way of saying that I study the ways in which Americans of the 19th and 20th centuries went about their daily lives: raising a family, attending to their beliefs, shopping, furnishing their homes, getting dressed and goofing around.

-To get out the word that history matters, I teach both undergraduates and graduate students at the George Washington University, curate exhibitions, deliver public lectures, maintain a blog and publish as often as I can.
+To get out the word that history matters, I teach both undergraduates and graduate students at the George Washington University, curate exhibitions, deliver public lectures, blog and publish as often as I can.